azproduction/lmd/README.md

 7. Build system compresses JavaScript files using uglifyjs (or any other)
 8. LMD module can define object via return or module.exports/exports as CommonJS Module
 9. Module can be wrapped automatically in builder so you can write your modules as node.js modules (see Usage)
+10. Starting from version 1.5.2 LMD can require off-package modules `lmd_async` (see Asynchronous module require)

 Installing
 ----------